AnthonyGrod/Serializer/README.md

 The client will ask you to provide a boolean expression in our JSON format.
-After providing the expression and pressing Enter twice, the client will send it to the server and print the response.
+After providing the expression and pressing Enter twice, the client will send it to the server and print the response in a user-friendly manner (you can check it out with te boolean expression in JSON format from the beginning of the `README`).
 The response will be a boolean expression in DNF.
 If the expression is invalid, the server will respond with an error message.

 #### Using serialization and deserialization:
 The project provides `Serializer` and `Deserializer` objects that expose, respectively,